ohaisocial/about/content/moderation/guidelines.md

 Like with hashtags, generally all posts are allowed to trend as long as they're not upsetting news/content without a Content Warning or otherwise break rules.

 It's also possible to whitelist entire accounts so their future posts get automatically allowed.
 This should mostly be reserved to 'group'/organization accounts like mastodon@mastodon.online or feditips@mstdn.social.
 Individual persons should be whitelisted sparingly, but it can make sense with some larger accounts that frequently trend and are generally unproblematic.

-## Instance silencing/deferation

-Todo: A general policy of when to suspend vs. limit instances.
-Currently we mostly use full suspensions, but in some cases only limiting the instance might suffice?

-Grounds for direct suspension/defederation:
-* Instances that clearly only exist to facilitate harassment/trolling.
-* Instances that self-describe as 'free speech zone' or 'without moderation' or something to that effect (Todo: Limiting those might suffice?
-But we probably don't want users who would follow the content from these instances either).
-* Instances that permit content that is illegal under German law (see above).
-* Twitter mirrors (Mostly BirdsiteLive instances).
-They're not actively harmful, but constantly get confused with fake accounts by new users, use up comparatively much database space and generally add relatively little value.
-That said if a user sets up a non-public twitter mirror only for their own use, that might be okay.

-Reasons to limit instances:
-* Up to now we have only used the limit functionality for servers that are excessively spammy without being particularly harmful otherwise (e.g. brands.town) or that have a lot of untagged NSFW content
-* There have been some arguments made that limiting should be the default and suspension should be reserved for instances containing illegal/malicious content.
-But I don't know how I feel about that.